 The thirty day public comment period initiated by the Department of Energy has ended.

 Pictured below at a community engagement session last June in Freeport, Nova Scotia, an anchoring method used in Scotland is shown.
-Moorings, rather than raptor anchors, have been chosen as the preferred method for holding the platform in position, in the Minas Passage, between Freeport and Westport, Nova Scotia.
+Moorings, rather than raptor anchors, have been chosen as the preferred method for holding the platform in position, in the Grand Passage, between Freeport and Westport, Nova Scotia.

 John McGlynn, from Sustainable Marine Energy, on the right in the next photo, engaging with concerned citizens, visited Nova Scotia from Scotland, where project partner Sustainable Marine Energy Ltd. is based.
 He was at the Freeport (Nova Scotia) Firehall, along with Greg Trowse and Joe Fitzharris for a community engagement meeting from 4-8pm on June 20th.